 AAM suppliers must provide the required documentation for all domestic and international transactions.
 Required documentation varies depending on the country of export and import, type of material, and special programs involved.
-AAM will provide country-specific instructions for those countries that require additional data or documents.
+AAM will provide country specific instructions for those countries that require additional data or documents.
 Documentation must always agree with the AAM Purchase Order.
-At a minimum the supplier must provide the documents listed below.